-There are many reasons for this, but one is that we often don’t really know where creative ideas come from.
-We put aside the time and space for creative ideas to arrive in our minds, but there is still a slightly mysterious generative process that leads to those ideas showing up!
+There are many reasons for this need for external stimulation, but one is that we often don’t really know where creative ideas come from.
+We put aside the time and space for creative ideas to arrive in our minds, but there is still a slightly mysterious generative process that leads to those ideas showing up.

 Homer opens one of his epics like this:

 Sing to me of the man, Muse, the man of twists and turns

 driven time and again off course, once he had plundered

 Think for a moment about the effect of opening the tale in this way.
 It elevates the tale immediately doesn’t it?
 This is no longer just a story being told by one person to another, it’s coming form the Gods themselves!

 O for a Muse of fire, that would ascend

 A kingdom for a stage, princes to act

 This is Shakespeare being very cheeky and subversive.
 He is referencing the literary tradition of claiming the work has come from the Goddess muses.
 But he is saying ‘O I wish I had a ‘muse of fire’ to tell this tale.’
 The rest of the prologue is devoted to imploring the audience to forgive the theatre company for having fairly meagre resources to tell such an astonishing tale.
 He ends with: